marcosnz/Cake-Example/README.md

 * build.cake
   * This is the actual build script.
 It doesn't have to be named this but this will be found by default.

-An easy way to get these files is to download them from the [Cake Bootstrapper](https://github.com/cake-build/bootstrapper).
+An easy way to get these files is to download them using powershell.
 Open powershell, CD to the root of your repo and execute this command (this will not execute the powershell script, just download it):
 ```PowerShell
 "build.ps1","build.cake"|%{Invoke-RestMethod -Uri "https://raw.githubusercontent.com/cake-build/bootstrapper/master/res/scripts/$($_)" -OutFile $_}
 ```
-Other ways to get the files can be found on the [Getting Started](http://cakebuild.net/getting-started/) page on cakebuild.net
+This downloads the files from [Cake Bootstrapper](https://github.com/cake-build/bootstrapper) Other ways to get the files can be found on the [Getting Started](http://cakebuild.net/getting-started/) page on [cakebuild.net](http://cakebuild.net)
 ###3.
 Run the build script
 Still in powershell execute the script.
 ```PowerShell